andygodish/devcontainers/README.md

 A single repo containing the "base" dockerfiles for building out dev environments inside containers.
 These are built specifically for VSCode Dev Containers.

 Each dir at the root of this repo represent a base image that subsequent dirs in the tree then use as a base image.
-These base images (as definined in the associated `dockerfile`) contain an ever-growing list of cli tools as well as a base installation of ohmyzsh to make for a slick dev experience inside of the container.
+These base images (as definined in the associated `dockerfile`) contain an ever-growing list of cli tools as well as a base installation of ohmyzsh to make for a slick(er) dev experience inside of the container.

 ## Quickstart